-The Functional Local Projection (FLP) Representation.
-Note that, if the data follow the VAR(p) model in eq.
-(12), the latter provides a basis for local projections (Jordà, 2005).
-Omitting the intercept terms, and expressing the local projection in terms of the reduced-form shocks, it follows from eq.
-(12) that
+The Functional Local Projection (FLP) representation.
+Note that, if the data follow the VAR(p) model in equation (10), the latter provides a basis for local projections (Jordà (2005)).
+Omitting the intercept terms, and expressing the local projection in terms of the reduced-form shocks, it follows from equation (10) that